Album Review: Mac Miller: GO:OD AM

 In addition to his rapping, Miller has also stepped up his production quality.
 This album is full of great bass, excellent instrumentals and multiple music switch-ups that keep things interesting.

-Songs like 100 Grandkids, a great banger that shows off Miller’s flow and even features a few solid moments of word play and Two Matches, a chill track featuring Ab Soul that features some of the best production Miller has had to date.
+Songs like 100 Grandkids, a great banger that shows off Miller’s flow and even features a few solid moments of word play and Two Matches, a chill track featuring Ab Soul that features some of the best production Miller has had to date, shows off the emergence of a rapper that has grasp of his style.

 Another highlight off Miller’s third studio album is the track, Weekend, a paranoid, druggy hip hop track featuring Miguel that starts with Miller talking about what he loves about the Weekend, but ends up showing Miller’s disconnect with society and his dependence on the weekend to bring him happiness and find social acceptance.
 This type of track is one of the closest songs on the album that resembles Miller’s insular projects Faces and Watching Movies with the Sound Off, showing off his ability to balance his multiple styles.